Have a Real Adventure with Hiking, Rappelling & Ziplines

-We chose to meet the Rocaliza van at 10:30am at the Walgreens in Caguas.
+We chose to meet the Rocaliza van at the Walgreens in Caguas.
 This stop offers people a place to grab a quick snack and use the restrooms.
 There is a bathroom available during the lunch break, but that’s after you’ve completed your adventure — so take the opportunity while you have it.

 After everyone had a chance to take a break, we all got into the van and they drove us up the little roads into the mountains.
 Our group consisted of 2 other couples, and our guides Diego and Jacob.
 During the drive, they pointed out many of the fruit trees and some aspects of Puerto Rico country living as we drove through different neighborhoods.
 The drive from the Walgreens to their base camp up in the mountains took about 10 minutes.

-Here, we were introduced to a local teenager, named Samuel, who helped us throughout the rest of the day.
+Here, we were introduced to a local guide named Samuel, who helped us throughout the rest of the day.
 Rocaliza practices sustainable tourism — they rent the land they use from a local family and employ people from the local community to help with the tour, trail maintenance and the home-cooked meal the serve at the end of the adventure.
 It is great to see local companies giving back to the community.